ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-10-1.md

-# Ethical Considerations for AI Implementation in Small Business Inventory Management

 As small businesses increasingly turn to AI-powered inventory management solutions, it's important to consider the ethical implications of AI implementation.
 In this chapter, we'll explore ethical considerations for AI implementation in small business inventory management.